JacobUns/DND-Brain/R'ellanthas/Campaign Notes/Dragon Stone Chronicles/Sessions/Session 11-20/Session 12 - Interception before resurrection.md

 We make tracks through the day and eventually find the caravan of carts.
 We hail the caravan and

-Hand over the huge arc cell.
+Hand over the huge [[Arc Cells|arc cell]].
 He pulls out a box with very draconic seeming motif on the outside.
 Inside, we see that

-Ral says to [[Lumen Keijo|Lumen]] that he has two items for him. [[Lumen Keijo|Lumen]] goes to start handing over the stone and
+Ral says to [[Lumen Keijo|Lumen]] that he has two items for him. [[Lumen Keijo|Lumen]] goes to start handing over the stone and then asked for the mask

 [[Lumen Keijo|Lumen]] engages the group after [[Seraphina]] and [[Borin Ironfist|Borin]] both fail to suggest.